aghakishiyeva/gunel-aghakishiyeva-portfolio/README.md

 [Zola](https://www.getzola.org/) is a static site generator written in Rust programming language, providing fast rendering times and flexibility for website development.

 ## Installation and Setup
-For installation and setup instructions, please refer to the [Resume Theme on Zola Website](https://www.getzola.org/themes/resume/).
+As a first step, you need to do installation and setup locally.
+For this purpose, please refer to the [Resume Theme on Zola Website](https://www.getzola.org/themes/resume/).

 ## Deployment Steps

-1. After building and checking your website locally using `zola serve`, run the following command to generate the production files:
+1. After building and hosting your website locally using `zola serve`, run the following command to generate the production files:

     ```bash
     zola build